rx-py/i3wm-dotfi/README.md

 ## Installation

-To use these configuration files, you need to have Hyprland and some dependences installed on your system.
+To use these configuration files, you need to have i3-window managger,D                     ????????????????????????????????????????????????? and some dependences installed on your system.
 You can install it by running the following command:

 ```bash
 yay -Syu base-devel feh pywal-git dunst zsh pamixer playerctl brightnessctl kitty neofetch thunar rofi ranger pulseaudio alsa-utils neovim vim git firefox xrander network-manager-applet networkmanager pavucontrol nitrogen polybar sddm gtop flameshot firewalld eza cbonsai-git duf cava bluez-utils bluez blueman bitwarden asciiquarium --noconfirm --needed